99stealth/cfn-ami-to-mapping/README.md

 ### Single image
 #### The scenario
-There is requirement for only one image per region.
+There is a requirement for only one image per region.

 Ok, all you need to specify it's AMI id and an AWS region where it locates.

 ```
 cfn-ami-to-mapping --image-name ami-02f706d959cedf892 --top-level-key AMIID --region us-east-2
 ```
-or instead of AMI id you may specify image name
+or instead of AMI id, you may specify the image name
 ```
 cfn-ami-to-mapping --image-name amzn-ami-hvm-2018.03.0.20190611-x86_64-gp2 --top-level-key AMIID --region us-east-2
 ```